Alexander Clark of Balbirnie: Career

 In September 1567 Clark lent Regent Moray £530 Scots on the security of a gold pendant enamelled in black with a long cabochon ruby from the jewels of Mary, Queen of Scots.
 He formed a partnership with another merchant, William Birnie, to sell the lead from the roof of Elgin Cathedral.

 Clark loaned money to William Kirkcaldy of Grange secured on more of the queen's jewels.
 Grange used the money to pay the wages of the garrison of Edinburgh Castle during the "Lang Siege".
 After the castle surrendered, Clark delivered the jewels to Regent Morton.
-In May 1581 Clark asked the Privy Council that if Kirkcaldy's heirs were ever restored to his lands, he should be paid.
+In that year, Clark corresponded with Regent Moray's widow, Agnes or Annas Keith about books she wished to purchase in Edinburgh.
+She had an account with Clark and borrowed money from his wife.

-In February 1580 Clark was reimbursed £106 by the town's treasurer for a banquet he held for the king and the Privy Council.
+In February 1580, Clark was reimbursed £106 by the town's treasurer for a banquet he held for the king and the Privy Council.
+Robert Bowes heard of moves to replace Clark as Provost with Archibald Stewart in January 1581.
+In May 1581, Clark asked the Privy Council that if Kirkcaldy's heirs were ever restored to his lands, he should be paid.

 On 8 June 1582 Clerk appeared before the Privy Council of Scotland at Stirling Castle and gave his oath with others of the burgh council that they would endeavour to recover 8,000 merks from the estate of the late Robert Reid, Bishop of Orkney and employ the money to found the University of Edinburgh.
+His election as Provost in October 1582 was disputed by the merchants and craftsmen in Edinburgh.
+The craftsmen preferred Clark.
+An English diplomat, Robert Bowes claimed the merchants backed another candidate who would support the English-leaning Ruthven regime.

 As Provost of Edinburgh, Clark loaned money to James VI.
 In April 1584 the king's valet John Gibb delivered a royal jewel, a tablet or locket with a diamond and an emerald, to Clark, as a pledge for a loan of 6,000 merks.
 In October 1589 the next Provost John Arnot gave the jewel back to the king as a gift on his marriage.
 It was delivered by Clark's son-in-law John Provand to William Fairlie, who commissioned the goldsmith David Gilbert to refashion and upgrade it, and it was presented to Anne of Denmark during her Entry to Edinburgh in May 1590.